Rua76/Group-project/README.md

          - **Guard**

-            As a guard, you can choose to protect a people once a night.
+            As a guard, you can choose to protect a player once a night.
 The one you take guard will not be killed at that night.

      - **Bad people:**

        As Bad people, your goal is to kill or execute every good people.

-         - **Werewolfs**
+         - **Werewolves**

-            Werewolfs always take action together.
-At the first night, you will know yout teammates, and you three have to choose a good people to kill each night.
-During the daytime, you have to pretend you are a good people, and try not to be found and executed.
+            Werewolves always take action together.
+On the first night, you will know your teammates, and you three have to choose a good person to kill each night.
+During the daytime, you have to pretend you are a good character, and try not to be found and executed.

-## Featurs List
+## Features List

 - [x] **Random game sets or status**

-   During the game, the logic behind NPC's action involves random process.
-For instance, if all three werewolfs are NPCs, they will randomly choose other players to kill at each night.
-But once the oracle claims her identity, and the guard is still alive, the werewolfs have to consider whether their attack will be guarded.
+   During the game, the logic behind NPC's action involves a random process.
+For instance, if all three werewolves are NPCs, they will randomly choose other players to kill at each night.
+But once the oracle claims her identity, and the guard is still alive, the werewolves have to consider whether their attack will be guarded.
 Therefore, the choices will be given different weights, but the decision will still be made based on random process.

 - [x] **Data structure for storing game status**

-   We will use data structures to store the game status, such as arrays, variables, etc. For example, all the players still alive will be stored in a array.
+   We will use data structures to store the game status, such as arrays, variables, etc. For example, all the players still alive will be stored in an array.
 This array will be updated at the end of the night and at the end of the daytime, then the system will carry out checking function on this array to see if the game is set or not.

 - [x] **Dynamic Memory Management**
   - At the beginning of the game, the program lets the player to command the number of participants, thus controlling the total memory usage at the start.
-  - During the alternating days and nights, variables containing texts and commands from both players and computers will be cleared and resused instead of redeclare new ones, so as to lessen memory wastage.
+  - During the alternating days and nights, variables containing texts and commands from both players and computers will be cleared and reused instead of redeclaring new ones, so as to lessen memory wastage.
-  - Also, since we apply randomness during the whole gaming process, lists insetions and deletions will be executed dynamically.
+  - Also, since we apply randomness during the whole gaming process, lists insertions and deletions will be executed dynamically.

 - [x] **File Input/Output**
-  - One of the most attractive part of our game is the inference through clues and texts provided from system and other players (PCs).
+  - One of the most attractive parts of our game is the inference through clues and texts provided by the system and other players (PCs).
 Therefore, we require systematic language/text packages for the program to read and write so as to process or record the game.

 - [x] **Program Codes in Multiple Files**
-  - As our game is quite a complex one, we need .hpp to systematically declare functions and some vairables we need throughout the whole program.
+  - As our game is quite a complex one, we need .hpp to systematically declare functions and some variables we need throughout the whole program.
-  - We plan to separate each of our sepcial villager into a particualr .cpp in order to make the main.cpp clear for running the main game process.
+  - We plan to separate each of our special villager into a particular .cpp in order to make the main.cpp clear for running the main game process.
-  - Considering situations a character under a player or a PC controls can be quite different, we need similar but different files to achieve this and make our best to let the PC players perform their logic.
+  - Considering situations a character under a player or a PC controls can be quite different, we need similar but different files to achieve this and do our best to let the PC players perform their logic.